kowaalski/kowaalski/README.md

-# Diego - Computer Engineering Student
+# Diego - DevOps Engineer at Helops

 Hi there! 👋 I'm Diego, a passionate Computer Engineering student on the verge of completing my degree next year.
 Recently, I completed an extension course on blockchain technology, which sparked my interest even further.
 I've had the opportunity to work on an innovative project in collaboration with Fortris, developing an advanced custodial Bitcoin wallet using Miniscript.

 ## 🔭 Project Highlights
 - Developed an innovative Bitcoin wallet with advanced custodial features, Miniscript.